gideonwhylr/Prototype-Template/readme.md

 Download this folder and start editing `index.html`.

 ### Interactive
-To make the prototype interactive use AngularJS and edit `app.js`
+To make the prototype interactive use AngularJS and edit `app.js`.
+There are some examples of lists and booleans in the default `index.html`

 ### Styling
 To add styling you can use `all.css`.